 EHR measure reports detail a provider's current percentages for meaningful use objectives, for a specific reporting period.
 Use the numerator, denominator, and percent values in the report when attesting for meaningful use (MU).
 See EHR Attestation.

 The objectives that show are based on the provider's stage of MU (Modified Stage 2, Stage 1, or Stage 2).
-See Setting your EHR Meaningful Use Stage.
+See EHR Set Meaningful Use Stage.

 - Check measure reports often to gauge progress and verify that percentages exceed each measure's requirement.
 Sometimes small steps determine the difference between meeting or not meeting a measure.
 Identifying and addressing data entry errors or missing information in the beginning days will make your job easier.

 - When you have questions, this window is a useful tool to quickly review measure details.
 Drill down for each measure and see exactly which patients and actions are included in denominators and numerators.

 Running a report

 - On the EHR Dashboard, click Measure Calc.